dadhi/DryIoc/README.md

 * 1500+ of acceptance tests.
 * Thread-safe and lock-free registrations and resolutions.
-* Detects recursive dependencies aka cycles in object graph.
+* Detects recursive dependencies (cycles) in object graph.
 * Throws exceptions as early as possible with a lot of details.
 * Provides diagnostics for potential resolution problems via `container.Validate()`.